Why Drink Herbal Teas?

 “In the nectar, there is an answer.” ~ Regina Spektor

-Herbal teas are a simple way to give your body nutrients from plants and herbs–without having to bring lots of vegetables into your diet.
-Herbs are nutrient-dense plants that contain essential vitamins, minerals, and antioxidants, many of which are water soluble.
-When you drink herbal teas, you are nourishing your body with compounds that can support overall health and nutrition.
-The longer the steep, the higher the nutritional content in your tea.
-Herbal teas come with minimal safety risks since food herbs are meant to be consumed.
-(However, individual allergies or contraindications with medications must be considered.)
+Herbal teas are a simple way to ingest nutrients from plants and herbs–without bringing lots of vegetables into your diet.
+Herbs are nutrient-dense plants containing essential vitamins, minerals, and antioxidants, many of which are water soluble.
+When you drink herbal teas, you are nourishing your body with compounds that support overall health and nutrition.
+The longer the steep, the higher the nutritional content.

 The trouble with store-bought teas

 Finally, consider the composition of the tea bags.
 Do they contain plastic sealants?
-Are they mesh, a new feature of many high-end tea brands, and also made of plastic?
+Are they mesh, a new feature of many high-end tea brands, and therefore made of plastic?
 If made of paper, were they bleached?
 When you pour boiling water over these types of teabags, micro-plastics and other chemicals are likely being released into your teas.

 The difference with Katy’s Teas

-Katy’s Teas are made largely from the herbs grown in my gardens with chemical-free farming methods.
-In some cases, organically-sourced ingredients are added to complement a blend.
-However, I endeavor to source these as locally as possible.
-Katy’s Teas are sold loose without bags, so you can customize each cup based on your desired flavor.
-For a stronger blend, add a little more tea and/or steep a few minutes longer.
+Katy’s Teas are sold without tea bags, so you can customize each cup based on your desired flavor.
+For a stronger blend, add a little more loose tea and/or steep a few minutes longer.
 For a medicinal dose, you can leave the herbs steeping overnight.